-- Honda Smartphone Voice Control System offers smartphone link through new 5-inch TFT display
+- Honda Smartphone Voice Control System offers smartphone link through 5-inch TFT display

-- New LED twin headlights include Daytime Running Lights
+- Twin LED headlights include Daytime Running Lights

-- Larger 22L storage space includes a new glovebox, and houses a USB charger
+- Large 22L storage space includes a glovebox, and houses a USB charger

-The X-ADV’s unique head-turning styling, originally conceived and developed by Honda’s R&D team in Italy, has been sharpened and slimmed comprehensively for 2021.
-The silhouette remains deliberately upright, but each body-panel has been re-chiselled to create a sharper, stronger intent.
-A side-to-side comparison with the outgoing model shows clearly how much crisper the new styling has become.
-More aggressive, sharper, cooler.
-Simply, more X-ADV.
+The X-ADV’s unique head-turning styling, originally conceived and developed by Honda’s R&D team in Italy, became slimmer and sharper in 2021.
+The silhouette still deliberately upright, but with each body-panel honed to create stronger intent.

-The re-styled twin LED headlights also now feature Daytime Running Lights (DRL) that automatically adjust to ambient light intensity and give a bright, highly visible light improving safety.
+Dual LED headlights feature Daytime Running Lights (DRL) that automatically adjust to ambient light intensity and give a bright, highly visible light improving safety.
 All lighting is LED.

-In terms of ergonomics, the 820mm seat height and wide handlebar set at 910mm ensure a high eye point, giving great visibility, while the seat features re-shaped, slimmer shoulder contours making for easier ground reach.
-For commuting or touring, the X-ADV’s new screen adjusts without tools through 5 positions from low-to-high to maximise or minimise airflow.
+In terms of ergonomics, the 820mm seat height (shaped for easy ground reach) and wide handlebar set at 910mm ensure a high eye point, giving great visibility.
+For commuting or touring, the X-ADV’s screen adjusts without tools through 5 positions from low-to-high to maximise or minimise airflow.
 The total height difference is 139mm, with an 11° rake between the highest and lowest points.

 Tough plastic hand guards deflect wind and rain, while adding protection for hands and levers from stones when off-road.
 A shot-peened 2.5mm thick aluminium bash plate guards the underside.

-The underseat luggage space grows in volume by 1L to 22L, accommodating a full-face helmet, and is illuminated with an integral LED whose textured surface delivers uniform illumination without glare.
-A USB charging socket replaces the car-type 12V ACC socket and is located at the rear of the compartment.
-The parking brake has moved from the right fairing lower to the right handlebar, freeing up space for a useful, and easy to access, glove compartment.
+The under seat 22L luggage space accommodates a full-face helmet and is lit with an integral LED, whose textured surface delivers uniform illumination without glare.
+A USB charging socket is located at the rear of the compartment.
 A centre stand – with tilt sensor – is fitted as standard and allows the X-ADV to be parked on an incline without fear of toppling.

 For added convenience the X-ADV uses a Smart Key, which lives in the rider’s pocket and does away with the need to use a key for ignition, fuel cap and seat.
 With the Smart Key present one push of the knob-type main switch powers it up and makes it possible to turn, giving the rider control of the ignition/steering lock and, via two rocker switches, the fuel cap and seat.
 It also has an ‘answer back’ function, which makes the indicators flash for easy identification from a distance, and locks and unlocks the optional Smart Top Box.
 A clutch mechanism in the main switch stops the handlebars unlocking by force.

-The X-ADV’s rear indicators now have an Emergency Stop Signal (ESS) function.
+The X-ADV’s rear indicators also have a self-cancelling Emergency Stop Signal (ESS) function.
 If negative acceleration of 6.0m/s2 is detected at a minimum speed of 53km/h with either brake working, the hazard lights flash to warn other road users a hard stop is in process.
 At the same speed the threshold is reduced if ABS is activated to a negative acceleration of a minimum 2.5m/s2.